 On first impressions, Riad Dar Nabila was lovely.
 It stood down an unnamed alleyway, behind a large wooden door in a completely plain wall which opened onto an oasis of calm.
 As the door closed on our noisy group of guides, we found ourselves in a little envelope of silence.
 The owner, a tiny woman named Khalila, made us feel immediately welcome.
 Riads are two-storey houses built around a central courtyard overlooked by a balcony, very traditional in Marrakech and a perfect place to relax.
 The courtyards are a way for Marrakechis to bring a splash of nature into the heart of the city.
 We relaxed on the patio amongst orange trees and creeping trellises and enjoyed our first taste of mint tea, a Moroccan staple, which is deliciously sweet and pepperminty.

 After a very informal check-in, Khalila brought us dinner.
 Three courses each with a bottle of water, for just 30 euros.
 This is an expensive meal in comparison to many places in Marrakech but still very reasonable, especially given how delicious the food was.

-With our bellies full of tagine and our nerves still a little shot from the confusing arrival, we went to sleep with our first Moroccan adventure safely behind us.
+With our bellies full of tagine and our nerves still a little shot from the confusing arrival, we went to sleep with our first adventure in Morocco safely behind us.

 My tips for arrival in Marrakech: